 Navarre is a top Florida School District and is one of the fastest growing unincorporated cities in the state.
-The population increased from nearly 21,000 full-time residents in 2000 to 30,000 in 2005, and homes went from just over 5000 to 7947 during that five-year period.
+The population increased from nearly 21,000 full-time residents in 2000 to 30,000 in 2005, and homes went from just over 5000 to 7947 during those five years.
 Tourism is an increasing commodity, and the community boasts a recreational park, boardwalk, water park, duck pond, and a butterfly house.
-It is also near the two military bases in the area, NAS Pensacola, Hurlbert Field and Eglin Air Force Base.
+It is also near the two military bases in the area, NAS Pensacola, Hurlbert Field, and Eglin Air Force Base.

 Most Homes sold in Navarre over the past twenty years were in Holley by the Sea, the largest subdivision in Florida.
 Homes in this subdivision and its adjacent golf community, Hidden Creek, are much in demand because these subdivisions are well maintained and offer lots of amenities through its homeowner's association.

-If you are looking for a great place to raise a family in a peaceful, low-crime city, let us show you around the available homes for sale in Navarre.
+If you are looking to purchase a home that is a great place to raise a family in a peaceful, low-crime city, let us show you around the available homes for sale in Navarre.

 This beautiful brick home is located in the rapidly expanding Navarre area and features an open floor plan with new laminate flooring, Granite counter tops, and stainles...